Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: System Design

-We connect all collocated devices using the InstantCopresence toolkit~\cite{hu2023InstantCopresence}.
+We connected all co-located devices using the InstantCopresence toolkit~\cite{hu2023InstantCopresence}.
 The toolkit enables spontaneous mixed reality sessions when users scan a QR code on the host device.
-QR code scanning enables device collocation by calculating the relative position of client devices to the host's QR code, allowing multiple devices to sync their coordinate systems based on their positions relative to the host origin.
-The network layer uses MultipeerConnectivity—Apple's peer-to-peer wireless WiFi and Bluetooth technology that powers AirDrop—to provide local networking with under 20ms latency.
-This enables street play anywhere, even in rural areas without cellular or Wi-Fi coverage.
+QR code scanning enables device co-location by calculating the relative position of client devices to the host's QR code, allowing multiple devices to sync their coordinate systems based on their positions relative to the host origin.
+The network layer uses Multipeer Connectivity---Apple's peer-to-peer local networking technology that powers AirDrop---to provide local networking with latency under 20 ms. This enables street play anywhere, even in rural areas without cellular or Wi-Fi coverage.
 An auto-sync system keeps virtual object data consistent across devices, ensuring all participants see the same virtual elements.
-Spectators can view the augmented content from a third-person perspective using mobile devices like iPads (see Figure \ref{fig:spectator}).
+Spectators can view the augmented content from a third-person perspective using mobile devices like iPads (see Fig.~\ref{fig:spectator}).